-GETTING THROUGH YOUR EXAMS – A SURVIVAL GUIDE FOR GCSE & A LEVEL STUDENTS
+GETTING THROUGH YOUR EXAMS – SURVIVAL TIPS FOR GCSE & A LEVEL STUDENTS

 Working towards exams can be very stressful for students and their families.
 Whilst there is rarely much choice over whether or not to do the exams, there at lots of ways to make GCSE / A Levels more manageable and help you get the best results possible.
 Here are some tips for making the most of your precious revision time and on dealing with exam stress!

 START GOOD HABITS

 Revise throughout the year rather than just in the run up to exams.
 Decades of research carried out by psychologists about learning and memory has produced some clear advice: Start early, learn in short bursts, test yourself regularly and space out your revision.
 Something as simple as going through your notes at the end of the week will help understanding and embed information in your memory.
 Ensuring notes are complete and well organised also makes revision and homework easier and less time consuming.

 Allocate uninterrupted time.
 It’s amazing what can distract you when you are studying – like how perfectly curved your pen lid is!
 So find a place which is as free as possible from distractions and turn your phone off so you can focus on your work.
 Removing potential disturbances will make you far more efficient, meaning that you can enjoy your life and be guilt free about your studies.
 You can always use your breaks to catch up with social media.